All Episodes

 Ken, good lawyer.

-Um lot of respect for your legal mind.
+I have a lot of respect for your legal mind.

 Can you get an injunction?

-Or are we dealing with DC courts and you know it's a crapshoot?
+Or are we dealing with D.C. courts?

-Well, it is DC courts, Sean, and it's the federal courts there, and uh whoever loses will surely appeal.
+Well, it is D.C. courts, Sean, and it's the federal courts there.

-So we'll be in the DC Circuit Court of Appeals as well, I'm sure.
+So we'll be in the D.C.
+Circuit Court of Appeals as well, I'm sure.

 We'll see how that goes.

-So this is in addition to being unconstitutional, it's being enforced only against the minority Republican Party.
+So, this is, in addition to being unconstitutional, it's being enforced only against the minority Republican Party.

-But I'm confident we'll win when this is all said and done.
+So, to really emphasize the authoritarian approach that Speaker Pelosi takes to the House, but I'm confident we'll win when this is all said and done.

 I mean, it's ridiculous.